Jojo (restaurant): Reception

 In 2019, Jojo was a Food Cart of the Year finalist in Eater Portland's Eater Awards.
 The website's Brooke Jackson-Glidden wrote, "Jojo stands out as a Portland icon for its social media alone, but luckily this Creston-Kenilworth cart’s hulking fried chicken sandwiches are similarly obsession-inducing.
 Owner Justin Hintze doesn’t hold back with spice, sauce, or smoke, topping chicken with potato salad and sambal mayo on a crisped bun, with a side of crispy-crackly jojos for gut-busting good measure."

-In 2020, Nick Woo and Alex Frane included Jojo in the website's lists of "14 Outstanding Fried Chicken Sandwiches in Portland" and "14 Excellent Sandwich Shops to Try in Portland", respectively.
-Jojo was included in several additional Eater Portland lists in 2021, including Woo and Nick Townsend's "14 Real-Deal Fried Chicken Spots in Portland", Krista Garcia's "10 Chicken-and-Jojo Champs in Portland", Woo and Jackson-Glidden's "15 Outstanding Portland Food Carts", Daniel Barnett and Garcia's "17 Mind-Blowing Burgers in Portland and Beyond", and Jackson-Glidden's "The 38 Essential Restaurants and Food Carts in Portland".
+In 2020, Nick Woo and Alex Frane included Jojo in the website's lists of 14 "outstanding" fried chicken sandwiches in the city and 14 "excellent" sandwich shops in Portland, respectively.
+Jojo was included in several Eater Portland lists in 2021, including Woo and Nick Townsend's 14 "real-deal" fried chicken restaurants in Portland, Krista Garcia's 10 "chicken-and-jojo champs" in the city, Woo and Jackson-Glidden's 15 "outstanding" food carts in Portland, Daniel Barnett and Garcia's 17 "mind-blowing" burgers in the metropolitan area, and Jackson-Glidden's 38 "essential" Portland restaurants and food carts.
+In 2023, Nathan Williams included Jojo in an overview of recommended eateries in the Creston-Kenilworth neighborhood, and Waz Wu included the business in an overview of "top-notch" vegan Burgers in the city.
+Jojo was included in the website's 2025 lists of Portland's best brunch restaurants and best eateries in the Pearl District.

 Portland Monthly included Jojo in a 2021 overview of "The Best Fried Chicken in Portland".
+Jojo won in the Best Food Cart and Beast Local Instagram Account categories of Willamette Week's annual 'Best of Portland' readers' poll in 2022.
+Michael Russell included the restaurant in The Oregonian's 2023 list of Portland's ten best new brunches.
+In 2025, Jojo ranked number 31 in a Yelp list of 50 restaurants serving the best fried chicken in the U.S. and Canada.